stevekm/pg-elk/README.md

 Methods for connecting a PostgreSQL database to ElasticSearch and Kibana via Logstash

 **NOTE**: There is a newer version of this that uses MySQL and Docker Compose instead located here; https://github.com/stevekm/mysql-elk.
 If you are trying to connect a SQL db to ELK then you might want to review that version as well since its Docker usage is preferable to the conda + binary installation and management methods here.
+The methods for connecting the SQL db to Logstash are mostly the same in both cases.

 # Setup